WHISPERINGS

 Research

-Common Grounds is an artistic-scientific project and is being developed in collaboration with Tobias Grewenig and the Permafrost research group led by Julia Boike at Alfred-Wegener-Institut Potsdam.
+Common Grounds is an artistic-scientific project and is being developed in collaboration with the Permafrost research group led by Julia Boike at Alfred-Wegener-Institut Potsdam.
+And with

-Supported by the HIDA X ATD fellowship of the Academy for Theater and Digitally, the HIDA Helmholtz Information and Data Science Academy and the the wilo foundation, by the Alfred-Wegener-Institut Helmholtz Zentrum für Polar- und Meeresforschung AWI and by a NEUSTART_Stipendium of the STIFTUNG KUNSTFONDS
+Up to now Common Ground has been supported by the HIDA X ATD fellowship of the Academy for Theater and Digitally, the HIDA Helmholtz Information and Data Science Academy and the the wilo foundation, by the Alfred-Wegener-Institut Helmholtz Zentrum für Polar- und Meeresforschung AWI, by a NEUSTART_Stipendium of the STIFTUNG KUNSTFONDS, by the Malmö City Cultural Council and the Sound Environment Center at Lund University.

 TEMPLURALITIES